 A debate on official youth representation at central level has been conducted since the onset of the political transformation in Poland (i.e. The Polish Round Table Agreement; 1989).
 However, up till now no permanent and single authority representing young people’s interests has been created.
 Work is currently in progress to create an entity whose activity may contribute to the development of Polish youth policy.

 It is difficult to pinpoint one central level authority responsible for making decisions relating to youth.
-At present, decisions on the implementation of individual public policies remain a responsibility of government administration (e.g. the Minister of National Education is responsible for education and upbringing the Minister of Sport- for physical culture, the Minister of Family, Labour and Social Policy - for social policy and the Minister of Science and Higher Education - for higher education and research.
+At present, decisions on the implementation of individual public policies remain a responsibility of government administration (e.g. the Minister of Education and Science is responsible for education, upbringing, higher education and research, the Minister of Sport and Tourism- for physical culture, the Minister of Family and Social Policy - for social policy and the Minister of Science and Higher Education.
 In 2008 initial declarations regarding the appointment of a Youth Plenipotentiary were submitted to the Office of the President of the Republic of Poland, however, no such plenipotentiary has been appointed yet (Raczek, 2014).
-It should be noted that the Ministry of National Education has most frequently been indicated as the central authority that supports structures representing youth.
+It should be noted that the Ministry of Education and Science has most frequently been indicated as the central authority that supports structures representing youth.

 Local government bodies operating at provincial, district and communal levels have all been assigned public tasks; some of which focus on young people.
 Communal governments are responsible for such matters as healthcare, social services, public education, culture and physical culture (Chmielnicki, 2009).
 Therefore, communes are responsible for the functioning of nurseries, primary schools, for supporting sports clubs, developing cultural activities, running libraries and supporting families in precarious life situations.
 Tasks assigned to districts and provinces are supra-communal and do not affect the competence of communes.
 Such tasks as public education in secondary schools, prevention of unemployment, stimulation of local labour markets and support provided to the disabled are supra-communal public tasks[MOU1] falling within the remit of districts.
 Provincial governments are responsible for running higher vocational institutions, developing economic activity in regions, maintaining libraries, museums and regional theatres.